qgis/qwc2-demo-app/doc/src/plugins.md

 ----------------------------------------------------------------
 Share the current map as a URL/permalink.

+Compact permalinks will be generated if `permalinkServiceUrl` in `config.json` points to a `qwc-permalink-service`.

 | Property | Type | Description | Default value |
 |----------|------|-------------|---------------|
 | showLink | `bool` | Show the map URL. | `true` |